mfl28/BoundingBoxEditor/README.md

 ```

 ## How to run the tests
 The project comes equipped with automatic UI-tests which use [TestFX](https://github.com/TestFX/TestFX) and the [JUnit 5](https://junit.org/junit5/) testing frameworks.
-Due to some used functionality in the implemented tests it is (currently) not possible to run the tests in headless mode, so hands-off your mouse while the tests run! ;-)
+Due to some used functionality in the implemented tests it is (currently) not possible to run the tests in headless mode.

 To run the tests, use :
 ```bash